The Falcon's Adventure

 The Falcon's Adventure is a 1946 American mystery film directed by William Berke and starring Tom Conway, Madge Meredith and Edward Brophy.
 It is the 13th of 16 films about the Falcon and the final film of RKO's Falcon series starring Conway.
 It was directed by William Berke, who had served as producer for the previous entry in the series, 1946's The Falcon's Alibi.

 Plot

-Tom Lawrence, known as the Falcon, is about to go on a fishing holiday with his sidekick Goldie Locke, who has convinced him stop thinking of women or crime.
+Tom Lawrence, known as the Falcon, is about to go on a fishing holiday with his sidekick Goldie Locke, who has convinced him to stop thinking of women or crime.
 However, when he sees a woman abducted in a taxicab, the Falcon rescues her.
 The woman, Louise Bragaza, tells him that she was the target of kidnappers as her father had invented a process to manufacture synthetic diamonds.
 The Falcon and Goldie travel to Miami to rescue Louise's father.